apache/beam/sdks/python/apache_beam/examples/inference/README.md

 /absolute/path/to/image1.jpg
 /absolute/path/to/image2.jpg
 ```
 3. Download the [maskrcnn_resnet50_fpn](https://pytorch.org/vision/0.12/models.html#id70) model from Pytorch's repository of pretrained models.
 This model requires the torchvision library.
-To download this model, run the following commands from a python shell:
+To download this model, run the following commands from a Python shell:
 ```
 import torch
 from torchvision.models.detection import maskrcnn_resnet50_fpn